Best Travel Cards for Australians (2026): Up Bank vs Wise vs Revolut vs YouTrip

 • ATM operator fees may apply with any card (charged by the ATM owner, not the card provider).

-• Up Bank: Backed by Bendigo and Adelaide Bank Limited ABN 11 068 049 178 AFSL 237879.
-Deposits protected up to $250K by Australian Government Financial Claims Scheme.
+• Up Bank: A trading name of Bendigo and Adelaide Bank Limited ABN 11 068 049 178 AFSL 237879.
+APRA-regulated ADI; deposits protected up to $250K by the Australian Government Financial Claims Scheme (FCS).

 • This comparison is based on personal testing and research.
 It is general information only and should not be considered financial advice.
 Consider your personal circumstances before making financial decisions.